Health Information and Tools > Patient Care Handouts > Lichen Sclerosus in Children: Care Instructions

 Lichen Sclerosus in Children: Care Instructions

-Lichen sclerosus is a skin problem that causes thin, wrinkled white patches.
+Lichen sclerosus is a skin problem that causes thin, wrinkled patches.
+These patches usually look white in lighter skin.
+In darker skin, the patches may look lighter or darker than the skin around them.
 The patches are itchy and painful.
 If the skin tears, bright red or purple spots may appear.
 In most cases, it occurs on the skin of the genitals.

 Lichen sclerosus is usually treated with prescription cream or ointment, such as a steroid medicine.
 Treatment is important.
 That's because without treatment, the skin can thicken and scar.
-This can make going to the bathroom difficult and painful.
+This can make using the toilet difficult and painful.
 If scar tissue forms, it may need to be removed with surgery.

 Doctors aren't sure what causes lichen sclerosus.
 It isn't caused by an infection, and it can't be spread to others.
 The condition can be long-lasting (chronic).
-But in some cases it can go away on its own.
+In some cases, lichen sclerosus goes away on its own.
+But any scars that have formed won't go away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.